Has one of the registered owners passed away? If so please forward us with a copy of all the relevant documents e.g. the will, death certificate etc..

-Where you are adding a person on to the title deeds how would you like to hold the property?
-Please provide your instructions by completing and returning a“Joint Ownership Declaration” Form.
+If you are adding someone on to the property how would you like to hold the property?
+Please provide your instructions by completing and returning a“Joint Ownership Declaration” Questionnaire.

-Information to consider in conjunction with the above LendInvest transfer of equity Advice :
+General Advice to read in supporting the above LendInvest transfer of equity information :

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the LendInvest conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
-If such terms are not adhered to you may be in violation of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
+If such conditions are not complied with you may be in breach of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.